-An employee who is assigned by the employee's supervisor and approved by the Department Head and City Manager to perform duties that are substantially above and outside their normal classification will receive additional duties pay of no less than 5% over their current hourly wage.
+An employee who is assigned by the employee's supervisor and approved by the Department Head and City Manager or by the City Attorney for positions appointed by the City Attorney, to perform duties that are substantially above and outside their normal classification will receive additional duties pay of no less than 5% over their current hourly wage.
 Additional duties pay may also be paid if an employee is partially doing work that is substantially above and outside of their job description.
 Employees assigned to perform additional duties on an intermittent basis shall be paid hour per hour for time performing the additional duties.
 One hour shall be the minimum qualifying time period.
 If an employee performs additional duties for a fraction of an hour the time shall be rounded to the nearest hour.
 Eligibility to receive paid leave at their additional duty rate does not apply to employees assigned to perform continuous or intermittent additional duties.